MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

 ## Transform gaze data to other SpatialCoordinateSystem

 WinRT APIs that return spatial data such as a position always require both a `PerceptionTimestamp` and a `SpatialCoordinateSystem`.
-For example, to retrieve the combined gaze of HoloLens 2 using the WinRT API, the API [SpatialPointerPose.TryGetAtTimestamp()](https://learn.microsoft.com/uwp/api/windows.ui.input.spatial.spatialpointerpose.trygetattimestamp) requires 2 parameters, a `SpatialCoordinateSystem` and a `PerceptionTimestamp`.
+For example, to retrieve the combined gaze of HoloLens 2 using the WinRT API, the API [SpatialPointerPose.TryGetAtTimestamp()](https://learn.microsoft.com/uwp/api/windows.ui.input.spatial.spatialpointerpose.trygetattimestamp) requires two parameters: a `SpatialCoordinateSystem` and a `PerceptionTimestamp`.
 When the combined gaze is then accessed through `SpatialPointerPose.Eyes.Gaze`, its origin and direction are expressed in the `SpatialCoordinateSystem` passed in.

-Extended tye tracking SDK APIs don't need to take an `SpatialCoordinateSystem` and the gaze data are always expressed in the tracker's coordinate system.
-But you can transform those gaze data to other coordinate system with the tracker's pose related to other coordinate system.
+Extended tye tracking SDK APIs don't need to take a `SpatialCoordinateSystem` and the gaze data are always expressed in the tracker's coordinate system.
+But you can transform those gaze data to another coordinate system with the tracker's pose related to the other coordinate system.

 * As the section above named "Open eye gaze tracker"  mentioned, to get a `SpatialLocator` for the eye gaze tracker, call `Windows.Perception.Spatial.Preview.SpatialGraphInteropPreview.CreateLocatorForNode()` with the `EyeGazeTracker.TrackerSpaceLocatorNodeId` property.

-* Gaze origins and directions retrieved through the `EyeGazeTrackerReading` are related to the eye gaze tracker.
+* Gaze origins and directions retrieved through `EyeGazeTrackerReading` are related to the eye gaze tracker.

 * `SpatialLocator.TryLocateAtTimestamp()` returns the full 6DoF location of the eye gaze tracker at a given `PerceptionTimeStamp` and related to a given `SpatialCoordinateSystem`, which could be used to construct a Matrix4x4 transformation matrix.